Variational Quantum Linear Solver: Results

 \textit{Dependence on $\kappa$}: In Fig.~\ref{fig:randomplots}(a) we show the time-to-solution versus $\kappa$ for matrices randomly generated according to~\eqref{eq:randA}, and for $n=4$.
 Here we employed a variable-structure ansatz as described in Appendix~\ref{ap:variable}, and we trained the local cost in~\eqref{eqn:local-cost1}.
 Different curves represent different desired precision $\epsilon$.
 The data were plotted in a log-log scale and each curve was fitted with a power function $\kappa^m$.
 In all cases we found $m<1$, indicating that the scaling in $\kappa$ for these examples is at worst linear.
 Linear scaling in $\kappa$ is known to be optimal~\cite{HHL}.

 \textit{Dependence on $\epsilon$}: Let us now analyze the scaling of VQLS with respect to $\epsilon$ for matrices with different condition numbers.
 Figure~\ref{fig:randomplots}(b) depicts the time-to-solution versus $\epsilon$ for matrices randomly generated according to~\eqref{eq:randA}, and for $n=4$.
 All curves were fitted with a linear function, and since the $x$ axis is in a logarithmic scale, the dependence on $1/\epsilon$ appears to be logarithmic.
+Upon examining Figures~\ref{fig:randomplots}(a) and~\ref{fig:randomplots}(b) collectively, the apparent scaling of the time-to-solution with $\kappa$ and $\log(1/\epsilon)$ seems to exhibit a multiplicative behavior.

 \textit{Dependence on $n$}: In Fig.~\ref{fig:randomplots}(c) we present the time-to-solution versus $n$ needed to guarantee $\epsilon=0.3$ for QLSPs with $n=2,\ldots,7$.
 All matrices $A$ had condition number $\kappa=10$.
 The data were fitted with a power function and we obtained the relation $y\sim n^{8.5}$.
 This corresponds to polylogarithmic scaling in $N$, which is the standard goal of quantum algorithms for the QLSP~\cite{CKS, Ambainis, Chakraborty, Yigit}.